testcara/impactlens/docs/CONFIGURATION.md

 ### Scenario 1: Simple Team (Single Project/Repo)

-**Use when:** Your team works on a single Jira project and/or single GitHub repository.
+**Use when:** Your team works on a single Jira project and/or single GitHub/GitLab repository.

 **Directory Structure:**